Sumeetbeginner/TradeX/0Developer/Features.md

 <!-- 26.
 Create a Buy Functionality and save transaction if less than 30 length of transaction array remove oldest transaction and push new transaction else push transaction {transMess, transAmt, transStatus : {debit/credit}} AND Update Portfolio {stockticker , stockname, quantity, buyprice per stock} AND Update StockInfo and Wishlist every 5 seconds -->

+27. show all transactions hisory below wallet balance

 0. Run All Saved Stock info every 5 seconds

 0. Save Imp Info in .env variable include firebase credential

+0. Change Firebase Credential or new firebase acc and use env var and store that there

 0. Optimization
 {

 }